 The RentSafe initiative seeks to improve knowledge, capacity and responsiveness within the social service sector on housing-related risks to the health of low-income tenants.
 The initiative addresses indoor environmental health risks that commonly affect low-income tenants (e.g., exposure to mold, lead, pesticides, pests, inadequate ventilation and excessive temperatures), which can have adverse effects on a resident's physical and mental health.

 The initiative is led by the Canadian Partnership for Children's Health and Environment (CPCHE), which aims to address housing-related environmental health risks for low-income populations.
-Information about RentSafe can be found on the Canadian Partnership for Children's Health and Environment website.
+Information about RentSafe can be found at https://rentsafe.ca/.